BuzzMoody/Watcher/README.md

     volumes:
       # the local directory you want to transfer files from
       - /path/to/local/source:/transfer
-      # your ssh private key to the remote server
+      # your SSH private key to the remote server
       - /path/to/ssh/key/id_rsa:/root/.ssh/id_rsa:ro
 ```